arijbaig547/arijbaig547/README.md

 # Hi there 👋, I'm Mirza Arij Baig
 ### A passionate Web Developer and Student from Pakistan

-- 🌱 I’m currently learning MERN Stack & Data Structures
+- 🌱 I’m currently learning MERN Stack
 - 👨‍💻 All of my projects are available at [My Portfolio](https://arij-baig-portfolio.netlify.app/)
 - 📫 How to reach me: **arijbaig97@gmail.com / arijbaig56@gmail.com*
 - ⚡ Fun fact: I love cricket, gaming, sleeping, and singing 🎮🎤😴🏏